Contents

 Summary

-This roadmap provides a structured, self-paced curriculum equivalent to a 4-year undergraduate degree in Journalism, condensed into 1–2 years of study at approximately 20 hours per week.
+This roadmap provides a structured, self-paced curriculum equivalent to a 4-year undergraduate degree in Journalism.

-Note: When there are courses or books that don’t fit into the curriculum but are otherwise of high quality, they belong in extras/courses, extras/readings or extras/other_curricula.
+Note: When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in extras/courses, extras/readings.

 How to contribute